← Back to Intel

 Pattern 3: Stateful Horizontal Scaling

-AI inference is harder to horizontally scale than stateless services because models carry state.
-Three strategies address this: model sharding across multiple GPUs, replica-based scaling behind a load balancer with health checks, and serverless GPU inference for variable-load workloads.
-Research on memory-efficient LLM serving (SOSP, 2023) demonstrated that PagedAttention achieves 2-4x throughput improvements over prior approaches.
+Inference is harder to scale horizontally than a stateless service, because models carry state and that state is large.
+Three strategies address it: sharding a model across GPUs, replica-based scaling behind a load balancer with real health checks, and serverless GPU inference for genuinely variable load.
+Research on memory-efficient LLM serving (SOSP, 2023) demonstrated 2-4x throughput improvements from PagedAttention over prior approaches, which is the difference between adding hardware and not needing to.

 Pattern 4: Graceful Degradation